-In numerous skin care products (also for men) you will find substances that shouldn't have lost anything there: silicones, parabens, alcohol or even mineral oils.
-Many consumers have noticed in recent years that these substances are not good at all.
-With our Clean Care concept, we at sober do without the substances mentioned - but also a whole range of other substances - in our products.
-But what exactly is this about - and what are the risks of these substances in men's cosmetics?
+In numerous skin care products for women and men you will find substances that shouldn't really have been there: silicones, parabens, alcohol or even mineral oils.
+Many consumers have already noticed in recent years that these substances are not good at all.

-Silicones are used as inexpensive substitutes for high-quality care oils in cosmetics or to be able to simulate an immediate skin-smoothing effect, which, however, is not sustainable and expensive.
+Silicones are used as inexpensive substitutes for high-quality care oils in cosmetics or to be able to simulate an instant skin-smoothing effect, which is not sustainable and expensive.

-Silicones provide an immediate, well-groomed feeling on the skin - but they do not have a real effect.
-Because the film formed on the skin, because it is foreign to the body, no vitamins and care substances can be transported.
+Although silicones provide an immediate, well-groomed skin feeling, they have no real effect.
+Because the film formed on the skin is foreign to the body and no vitamins and care substances can be transported.
 The silicone film also hinders the skin's natural ability to regenerate, because it swells up under it and becomes brittle.
-Not a good quality for a care product.
+Not a good quality for a care product..

-Silicones are not only not cosmetically necessary, they are also not biodegradable.
-They get into rivers, lakes and our groundwater while showering or washing.
+Silicones are not only cosmetically unnecessary, they are also not biodegradable.
+They get into rivers, lakes and our groundwater when showering or washing.

-Parabens are a group of preservatives that are intended to make the product last longer.
-Some types of parabens have not been adequately researched, but all of them pose considerable risks.
+Paraben is a group of preservatives which are supposed to ensure a longer shelf life of the product.
+Some types of parabens have not been adequately researched, but all of them involve significant risks.

 How do parabens work?

-It has been shown that parabens are deposited in the human organism.
-Due to their similarity to the female hormone estrogen, it is obvious that parabens have a negative effect on human hormonal balance.
-This has already been demonstrated in laboratory experiments with rats; long-term studies in humans have so far been lacking.
+It has been proven that parabens are deposited in the human organism.
+Due to their similarity to the female hormone estrogen, it is obvious that parabens have a negative effect on the hormonal balance in humans.
+This has already been demonstrated in laboratory experiments with rats; long-term studies on humans have so far been lacking.

 Methyl paraben, ethyl paraben, propyl paraben, butyl paraben.
 Take special care with isopropyl paraben and isobutyl paraben

-Mineral oils (or paraffins) are cheap substitutes for your use of expensive vegetable, cosmetic oils.
-They ensure a smooth skin feeling and seal the skin surface.
-For example, while the blueberry seed oil we use is full of vitamins, antioxidants and microbiological nutrients, the aforementioned petrochemical products are cheap substitutes with no long-term effects.
+Mineral oils or paraffins are cheap substitutes for your use of expensive vegetable, cosmetic oils.
+They make the skin feel smooth and seal the surface of the skin.
+For example, while the blueberry seed oil we use is full of vitamins, antioxidants and microbiological nutrients, the aforementioned petrochemical products are cheap substitutes with no long-term effects.g.

 How do mineral oils work?

 Alcohols are used to preserve cosmetics and as antibacterial protection against possible germs.
-Especially in natural cosmetics, since numerous classic preservatives are prohibited, very high concentrations of harmful alcohol are often found.
-A distinction must be made between the "bad" alcohols mentioned here and good ones - the so-called fatty and wax alcohols such as the cetearyl alcohol we use - the latter are nourishing and not harmful to the skin.
+Especially in natural cosmetics, since numerous classic preservatives are forbidden here, very high concentrations of harmful alcohol are often found.
+A distinction must be made between the "bad" alcohols mentioned here and the good so-called fatty and wax alcohols such as the cetearyl alcohol we use, for example: the latter are caring for the skin and not harmful.h.

 How do alcohols work?

 Alcohol has an antibacterial effect, but it also dries out and irritates the skin.
 In high concentrations, it destroys the skin's own sebum layer.
-Some of the "bad" alcohols listed here are also denatured by phthalates: These are extremely harmful chemical softeners for the skin, which can damage and get into the blood if they come into frequent contact.
+Some of the "bad" alcohols listed here are also denatured by phthalates: These are extremely harmful chemical softeners for the skin, which can damage the skin with frequent contact and get into the blood.

-Emulsifiers are generally necessary in every cream, since water and fat are combined with one another by an emulsifier and could otherwise not be permanently mixed.
+Emulsifiers are fundamentally necessary in every cream, as water and fat are linked by an emulsifier and otherwise could not be mixed permanently.

 How do emulsifiers work?

 PEG emulsifiers can also combine with the skin's own fats.
-If you wash them, the fats are also rinsed out of the skin.
+If you wash these, the fats are also washed out of the skin.
 Another problem with PEG is the absorption of these substances through the skin.
-Since PEG derivatives are contained in almost every conventional care product, high amounts are absorbed into our skin.
+Since PEG derivatives are contained in almost every conventional care product today, large amounts are absorbed into our skin.
 They stay there because they cannot be broken down and, in the worst case, trigger antibody reactions.
-We use an emulsifier based on olive oil fatty acids, which does not dry out the skin, but moisturizes it and is particularly gentle and tolerable.
-It can be completely broken down by the skin.
+We use an emulsifier based on olive oil fatty acids, which does not dry out the skin, but moisturizes it and is particularly gentle and compatible.
+It can be completely broken down through the skin.

 Other substances of concern

-Sodium lauryl sulfate, nitrosamine sources (carcinogenic), diethanolamine (DEA), triethanolamine (TEA) and polycyanoacrylates, trisodium EDTA (difficult to degrade and toxicologically harmful) as well as microplastics such as acrylates / C30-10 and acrylate crosspolymer that pollute the environment.
+Sodium lauryl sulfate, nitrosamine sources carcinogenic, diethanolamine DEA, triethanolamine TEA and polycyanoacrylate, trisodium EDTA difficult to break down and toxicologically questionable as well) sowie Microplastic like for example Acrylates / C30-10 and Acrylate Crosspolymer, which pollute the environment.

 Products can be honest and effective.
-We therefore see no reason to use artificial dyes to make white even more radiant.
-What is not needed is left out: so are artificial fragrances, which can additionally irritate the skin.
+We therefore see no reason to use artificial colors to make a white even more radiant.
+What is not needed is left out, including artificial fragrances, which can additionally irritate the skin.
 In our opinion, a care product should not compete with a perfume.

-The sober Clean Care concept: Dispensing with all ingredients that are unnecessary, harmful to our skin or to the human organism.
+The sober Clean Care concept: Avoiding all ingredients that are unnecessary, harmful to our skin or the human organism.